easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 Download Tomcat 6 from http://tomcat.apache.org/download-60.cgi , unzip it and change all 80xx ports to 70xx in conf/server.xml (allows to have a running EasySOA Registry on the 8080 port).

-Now copy axxx-dps-apv-web/target/pivotal/* in its webapps/ROOT directory :
+Now copy axxx-dcv-pivotal/target/pivotal/* in its webapps/ROOT directory :

    rm -rf [TOMCAT_HOME]/webapps/ROOT/*
+   scp -rp axxx-dcv-pivotal/target/pivotal/* [USER]:[REMOTE_HOST]:/home/[USER]/install/apache-tomcat-6.0.36/webapps/ROOT/

-   cp -rf axxx-dps-apv-web/target/pivotal/* [TOMCAT_HOME]/webapps/ROOT/
+   On local machine, you can use this command : cp -rf axxx-dps-apv-web/target/pivotal/* [TOMCAT_HOME]/webapps/ROOT/

 Then go in bin/ directory and start it :